jsh58/Genrich/README.md

 ### Peak-calling method <a name="method"></a>

-Here is the basic method used by Genrich to identify peaks (Fig. 1):
+Here is an overview of the method used by Genrich to identify peaks (Fig. 1):
-* Infer full fragments from paired-end alignments and create a treatment "pileup" by summing the fragments that cover each position of the genome.
-(Alternative options for interpreting alignments are described [here](#unpaired), and ATAC-seq mode is described [here](#atacseq).)
+* Parse alignments for the treatment sample and create a treatment "pileup" by counting the DNA fragments that cover each position of the genome (additional information about alignment parsing can be found [here](#alignment)).
 * Create a control pileup using the control sample (if available) and background level (additional information about control/background pileup calculation can be found [here](#pileup)).
 * Calculate *p*-values for each genomic position, as described [here](#pvalue).
 * Convert *p*-values to *q*-values, as described [here](#qvalue).
-* Calculate the "area under the curve" (AUC) for all regions whose -log(*q*) values rise above the statistical threshold (horizontal line in Fig. 1, panel "-log(q)", default 1.301 = -log<sub>10</sub>(0.05)).
+* Calculate the "area under the curve" (AUC) for all regions whose -log(*q*) values rise above the statistical threshold.
 * Combine nearby regions and call peaks whose total AUC is above a threshold (details of peak-calling parameters can be found [here](#peakcalling)).

 <figure>